SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * Funder deadlines do not pause for a migration -- data must be accurate and accessible throughout

-* May rely on third party grant management tools that need to be evaluated for Agentforce Nonprofit compatibility
+* May rely on third party grant management tools that need to be evaluated for Nonprofit Cloud compatibility

 Questions to Ask: